Agriculture is in need of innovation and new technologies as the challenges for farmers keep on growing due to climate change and other obstacles

 Huge potential for innovation

 Not to mention that the whole farming economy is under a huge amount of pressure.
-The current economic situation demands farmers to produce higher volumes of food on less land while at the same time reducing costs.
+Few other industries are in more need of disruption – real estate, governmental services and iGaming come to mind.
+In the agricultural world, the current economic situation demands farmers to produce higher volumes of food on less land while at the same time reducing costs.
 New technologies such as precision farming, real time-surveillance and predictive analytics developed by startups could help, Julia Köhn of the German Agrifood Society is convinced.

 Michaela Kaniber, president of the Bavarian ministry for Food, Agriculture and Forestry, stresses that the innovation potential in that sector is huge and that this progress must be supported.